 Eventually, both the end client and the development team will benefit if the topnotch mobile app design is produced.
 The time input in UAT cycles increases the usefulness of the mobile App.

-What are some benefits of UAT?
+What are some benefits of User Acceptance Testing (UAT)?

 When all is said and done: a highly-functional app increases the happiness of end-users and, therefore, increases the app’s popularity.

-1. Setting parameters for your end-user testing:
+1. Setting parameters for your end-user testing on mobiles:

 2. Making specific tasks for users: